-FRRouting (FRR) user module is an Internet routing protocol suite for Advantech routers.
-This UM includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP.

-Detailed information and more examples of WireGuard tunnel configuration and authentication can be found in the application note WireGuard Tunnel [7].
+- FRRouting (FRR) router app is an Internet routing protocol suite for Advantech routers.
+This UM includes protocol daemons for BGP, IS-IS, LDP, OSPF, PIM, and RIP. - Detailed information and more examples of WireGuard tunnel configuration and authentication can be found in the application note WireGuard Tunnel [8].